-Who needs an eDMS?
+Who needs an EDMS?

 Most digital filing tools (such as a simple Google Drive) can bring immediate benefits to a growing business through structuring your storage more sensibly and accessing shared spaces for document collaboration.
 But not all of them are designed to face every kind of business challenge - or ‘grow into’ those challenges with you.

-File sharing platforms like Google Teams or OneDrive offer decent, user-friendly multi-platform collaboration and document management capabilities.
+File sharing platforms like Google Drive or OneDrive offer decent, user-friendly multi-platform collaboration and document management capabilities.
 They are easy to set up, and they can be ‘low cost’ or ‘no cost’ (at least, to start with).
-However, they can also become quickly inadequate to the complex file control and storage requirements.
+However, they can also quickly become inadequate for a scaling business faced with complex file control and storage requirements.

-For those with more complex requirements, SharePoint might seems like a good choice.
-With SharePoint you can spec out and build a solution that does precisely what you require, after all.
-However, building out a SharePoint solution advanced enough to meet formal Document Management needs, will likely involve considerable developer time and even specialist support to properly, design, implement and maintain.
+For those with more complex requirements, SharePoint might seem like a good choice as it allows you to spec out and build a solution that does precisely what you require.
+However, building a SharePoint solution advanced enough to meet formal Document Management needs will likely involve considerable developer time and even specialist support to properly design, implement and maintain.

 When it comes to developing your own Document Management System, therefore, you need to consider if you can make it sophisticated and secure enough for your purposes at a realistic cost.
-And even if you can, what kind of maintenance it will need to keep operational in the long term?
+And even if you can, what kind of maintenance will it need to keep operational in the long term?

 Cloud-based solutions are generally more agile and flexible.
 But if you use a cloud-based solution, how is it set up?
 Do you get a dedicated service like a virtual private server or are you sharing resources?
 Are files encrypted when in transit?
 What about data centre security, backup and redundancy?

-Whatever solution you choose, ensuring it is designed to help you store and handle information to the rigorous standards of ISO 27001 will be an indication that the company you are dealing with is capable in the highest levels of data security.
+Whatever solution you choose, ensuring it is designed to help you store and handle information to the rigorous standards of ISO 27001 will be an indication that the company you are dealing with is capable of the highest levels of data security.

 This is an important distinction and gets to the heart of what you may require your DMS to achieve.
 Good document management is about ease and flexibility in storing, locating, updating, tracking and sharing documents.
 Good document control is about instigating access hierarchies, security, auditing capabilities, version governance, review, approval and issuance protocol.
 Not every organisation will need to achieve the highest levels of document control—the kind of levels an aerospace or pharmaceutical company might be required to meet—but many will need more than a basic Google Drive solution can support.

 These considerations should include much more than the ability to expand storage space or add seats at a reasonable cost.
 It’s about being able to respond to more complex document handling requirements with the right tools at the right time for your company.
 At the inception of your business, you might just need a secure, searchable repository and collaborative space for your team to begin collectively working through ideas.
 But as those ideas turn into real commercial plans, opportunities and deadlines, you might need your DMS to operate more as a Quality Management System.
-This might require more sophisticated document control and ‘phase gating’ tools, or the ability to produce auditable ‘technical files’ to strict specifications.
+This may require more sophisticated document control and ‘phase gating’ tools, or the ability to produce auditable ‘technical files’ to strict specifications.

-Choosing a document management system that can grow with the complexity of your needs can stop you getting bogged down early on with documentation requirements designed for larger, more established corporations.
+Choosing a document management system that can grow with the complexity of your needs can stop you from getting bogged down early on with documentation requirements designed for larger, more established corporations.
 But it can also give you the ability to quickly realise a more controlled approach as you begin to think about gaining ISO or proving compliance with regulations.

-6. Consider the cost.
 Obviously.
 But be aware that the cheapest may require compromises when it comes to document control and scalability, while the most expensive ‘best in breed’ choices may hobble your agility at pivotal times in your company’s journey.

 So-called low-cost solutions like Dropbox and OneDrive can quickly become expensive when you upgrade to their Enterprise versions—as you need to add seats and more storage.
-At the same time, the amount of effort you spend figuring out workarounds for generic solutions—making digital signatures and other integrations function in the way you need them - can all add to your overheads.
+At the same time, the amount of effort you spend figuring out workarounds for generic solutions—making digital signatures and other integrations function the way you need—can all add to your overheads.

 It’s common for DMS decisions to be made based on what looks most easy to accomplish quickly and cheaply—only for organisations to realise the limitations of their choices later on.
 Others choose the most robust and rigorous solutions they can find (for the all right reasons) only to feel held back by their inflexibility as commercial realities hit.

-Creating a list of MoSCoW requirements (the things a product Must Have, Should Have, Could Have, and Won't Have Yet) will help you prioritise what is important to you now, while thinking about what will become significant in the future.
+Creating a list of MoSCoW requirements (the things a product Must Have, Should Have, Could Have, and Won't Have Yet) will help you prioritise what is important to you now while thinking about what will become significant in the future.
 Demonstrations and trials of potential DMS solutions are also good places to start.
 They can help you work out what you really need, and what you can actually work with.